tedneward/Azgaarnoth/Creatures/Slaad.md

 ## History
 Long ago, Primus, overlord of the modrons, created a gigantic, geometrically complex stone imbued with the power of law.
 He then cast it adrift in Limbo, believing that the stone would bring order to the chaos of that plane and halt the spread of chaos to other planes.
 As the stone’s power grew, it became possible for creatures with ordered minds, such as modrons and githzerai, to create enclaves in Limbo.
 However, Primus’s creation had an unforeseen side effect: the chaotic energy absorbed by the stone spawned the horrors that came to be known as slaadi.
 Sages refer to Primus’s massive creation as the Spawning Stone for this reason.

 However, this legend may not be entirely correct--some planar scholars have theorized that the slaadi are actually refugees from previous universes/multiverses that were destroyed somehow, and the shock of the transition drove them to their current chaotic mindset.
 Or one theory holds that slaadi are creatures that embraced Chaos as a power source, and it slowly (or quickly) corrupted them into the slaadi they are today.
-In all of these stories, however, the one constant is the Spawning Stone,
+In all of these stories, however, the one constant is the Spawning Stone, and the slaadi's equal reverence and hatred of it.

-## Birth and Transformation
-Slaadi have horrific cycles of reproduction.
-Slaadi reproduce either by implanting humanoid hosts with eggs or by infecting them with a transformative disease called chaos phage.
-Each color of slaad reproduces or transforms in a different way, with red slaadi spawning blue and green slaadi, and blue slaadi spawning red and green.
-Each green slaad undergoes a lifelong cycle of transformation into the more powerful gray and death slaadi.
-With each transformation, the slaad retains its memories.

 ## Slaadi Control Gems
 Every slaadi born from the Spawning Stone or ever in close proximity to the ancient artifact contains a piece of the Spawning Stone in their brain called a control gem.
 These gems can be magically extracted from a slaad using old magic and risky surgeries.
 Once someone holds a slaad’s control gem, they control the slaad.
 However, if the gem is ever destroyed, the holder no longer controls the slaad.
+It is believed that just as a slaad is controlled by its control gem, if one could control the Spawning Stone, one could gain control over all slaadi throughout the planes.

 Scholars disagree on whether these control gems will regrow if removed and destroyed; what is known is that just as many slaadi encountered have them as those that don't.
 Despite the obvious convenience of using a control gem to control its underlings, no slaadi has ever been seen using a control gem to control other slaadi.

+## Birth and Transformation
+Slaadi have horrific cycles of reproduction.
+Slaadi reproduce either by implanting humanoid hosts with eggs or by infecting them with a transformative disease called chaos phage.
+Each color of slaad reproduces or transforms in a different way, with red slaadi spawning blue and green slaadi, and blue slaadi spawning red and green.
+Each green slaad undergoes a lifelong cycle of transformation into the more powerful gray and death slaadi.
+With each transformation, the slaad retains its memories.

 ## Interaction
 As creatures of utter chaos, slaadi can't be said to have common reactions to any particular race other than "whatever the slaadi feels like doing at the moment".
 Some of the upper hierarchy slaadi may have long-term plans that include alliance or betrayal of others, but generally the lower in the hierarchy, the more chaotic the slaadi reaction.
 In general, however, a few things seem consistent: Slaadi loathe modrons and attack them on sight, and treat all gith with contempt and hatred.

-**Shapechangers.** Some slaadi can transform into the humanoid creatures from which they were originally spawned.
-These slaadi return to the Material Plane to sow discord in the guise of their former selves.

 ---